Skip to content

 The Nine FTC Safeguards Rule Requirements Your WISP Must Address

-The December 2021 amendments to the FTC Safeguards Rule established nine specific requirements that your WISP must address.
-Each requirement must be documented, implemented, and verifiable—not merely written down.
-Here is what the rule demands when you learn how to create a WISP that passes regulatory examination.
+The December 2021 amendments set nine requirements your WISP must cover.
+Each one has to be documented, implemented, and verifiable, not merely written down.
+Here is what the rule demands when you learn how to create a WISP that passes a regulatory review.

-- Designate a Qualified Individual — Appoint someone responsible for overseeing your information security program.
-This can be an employee or an outsourced provider such as a managed cybersecurity provider.
+1. Designate a Qualified Individual.
+Appoint someone to oversee your information security program.
+This can be an employee or an outsourced managed cybersecurity provider.

-- Conduct a Written Risk Assessment — Identify reasonably foreseeable internal and external risks to customer information security, documenting findings with risk ratings and remediation timelines.
+2. Conduct a written risk assessment.
+Identify reasonably foreseeable internal and external risks to client information, and document findings with risk ratings and remediation timelines.

-- Design and Implement Safeguards — Deploy controls to address risks identified in your assessment, including access controls, encryption, and multi-factor authentication (MFA).
+3. Design and implement safeguards.
+Deploy controls to address the risks you found, including access controls, encryption, and multi-factor authentication (MFA).

-- Regularly Monitor and Test — Continuously monitor the effectiveness of safeguards through testing, including penetration testing or vulnerability assessments at least annually.
+4. Regularly monitor and test.
+Check the effectiveness of safeguards through testing, including penetration testing or vulnerability assessments at least annually.

-- Train Your Staff — Provide security awareness training appropriate to each employee's role and responsibilities, with documented completion records.
+5. Train your staff.
+Provide security awareness training suited to each employee's role, with documented completion records.

-- Monitor Service Providers — Evaluate and contractually require your vendors to maintain appropriate safeguards, including right-to-audit clauses.
+6. Monitor service providers.
+Assess vendors and contractually require them to maintain appropriate safeguards, including right-to-audit clauses.

-- Keep Your Program Current — Update your WISP based on operational changes, risk assessment findings, and emerging threats.
+7. Keep your program current.
+Update the WISP based on operational changes, risk assessment findings, and emerging threats.

-- Create an Incident Response Plan — Document specific procedures for detecting, responding to, and recovering from security events.
+8. Create an incident response plan.
+Document specific procedures for detecting, responding to, and recovering from security events.

-- Report to Your Qualified Individual — The Qualified Individual must report at least annually to governing authority on the program's overall status, including metrics and incident summaries.
+9. Report to your Qualified Individual.
+The Qualified Individual reports at least annually to firm leadership on the program's status, including metrics and incident summaries.

-A paper-only plan that does not reflect actual practice will fail FTC examination and expose your firm to enforcement action.
-The FTC has levied fines exceeding $100,000 against financial institutions for documenting safeguards they never operationalized.
-Every one of these nine requirements demands both policy language and demonstrable implementation.
+A paper-only plan that does not match daily practice will fail examination and expose your firm to enforcement.
+The FTC has levied fines exceeding $100,000 against financial institutions for documenting safeguards they never put into operation.
+Every requirement demands both policy language and demonstrable implementation.

 Conduct a Risk Assessment